|Revised||September 2, 2020|

 - Promptness − Punctuality is a valuable habit desired by all employers.
 Instructors can help to develop this habit in their students by meeting their scheduled classes or other meetings at the time designated, and by insisting that students also arrive on time.
 In the event that an instructor fails to meet class within fifteen (15) minutes past the designated starting time, students are to sign their names on a roll and are then excused.

 - Housekeeping − Prospective students, prospective employers of students, and numerous other interested individuals will constantly be visiting the College.
-Their first impression of Blue Ridge Community College will be created by the visual aspects of the school plant.
 Therefore, it is extremely important that each individual in the school be active in helping to maintain an orderly and well-organized appearance.
 The proper attitude toward clean and orderly shops, labs, and other workspaces can be passed on to the student by the attitude and actions of the instructor.
 Each instructor can aid the custodial staff by ensuring that the following duties and regulations are carried out.

 - Smoking and the use of smokeless tobacco products is prohibited in all buildings and facilities and on College grounds.
 Food is not allowed in classrooms; however instructors may permit beverages if kept in a spill-proof container.